mackenziecoushayrichter/kickstarter_analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-This project utilizes data from global Kickstarter campaigns to analyze trends.
+This project utilizes data from global Kickstarter campaigns to analyze trends related to if campaigns were successful or not.

 ### Purpose